databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_tooverlappingtiles(tile, width, height, overlap)

-    Splits each :code:`tile` into a collection of new tile tiles of the given width and height, with an overlap of :code:`overlap` percent.
+    Splits each :code:`tile` into a collection of new raster tiles of the given width and height, with an overlap of :code:`overlap` percent.

     The result set is automatically exploded into a row-per-subtile.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :param width: The width of the tiles in pixels.
     :type width: Column (IntegerType)